Patch a project

 Adding the patch to the manifest

-Once you have a patch file, reference it from the project entry in dfetch.yaml using the Patch attribute:
+Once you have a patch file, commit it to your repository and reference it from the project entry in dfetch.yaml using the Patch attribute:

 manifest: